 To the inexperienced, chicken and waffles may sound like an odd pairing.
 If you mull it over, it's really the best of both worlds: salty and sweet.
-At The Hangout, we have the OC's best chicken and waffles Near Long beach.
+At The Hangout, we have the OC's best fried chicken and waffles Near Long Beach.

 Ask those who have had it and they'll whisper 'It tastes damn good'.
 Been working nonstop all week?
 It makes for a great meal and a nice treat, For chicken and waffles in Orange County, we have two locations in the Long Beach area.
 Visit us in Seal Beach and Huntington Beach.

 Chicken & Waffles:

 - Warm Maple Syrup

 - Q. So why do we serve two sauces with chicken and waffles in Orange County?

 A. In the United States, two versions of chicken and waffles arose.
 The most widely known is attributed to soul food.
 The soul food version uses maple syrup.
 The older and other recipe came from Pennsylvania Dutch cuisine and uses gravy.

 - Q. How do you eat chicken and waffles?
 A. You can eat them side by side if you wish.
 For some, they choose to throw some hot sauce followed by maple syrup or even honey.
 The more traditional route is with gravy.
 You could think of the waffle as a substitute for corn bread.